This age is the most common time in life to develop epilepsy

-- Clear descriptions of the episodes or seizure are not always possible, especially if the person is living alone, or there are no witnesses.
+- Clear descriptions of the episodes or seizures are not always possible, especially if the person is living alone, or there are no witnesses.

 Types of seizures

-Because focal seizures are commonly seen in seniors, and are less dramatic than tonic-clonic seizures, they often go unrecognised as epilepsy and can be attributed to ageing or dementia.
+Because focal seizures are commonly seen in older people, and are far less obvious than tonic-clonic seizures, they often go unrecognised as seizures and can be attributed to or confused with ageing or dementia.

-Antiepileptic drugs are very effective in controlling seizures in people over the age of 65.
-People may experience greater sensitivity to medications as they age, so a low dose is usually all that is needed.
+Antiepileptic drugs are usually quite effective in controlling seizures in people over the age of 65.
+People may have a greater sensitivity to medications as they age, so a low dose is usually all that is needed.

-Anyone taking medications for other health problems, has a risk that the antiepileptic medication may interact with those other drugs.
-So, it is especially important to tell the doctor and pharmacists about all medications you are taking because this will influence the doctor’s choice in antiepileptic medication.
+Other health conditions and medications influence what antiepileptic drug will be chosen.
+If you are taking medications for other health problems, there is a risk that the antiepileptic medication may interact with them.
+So, it is important to tell the doctor and pharmacists about existing health conditions and medications.

 Should these side effects occur and you find them unsettling or intolerable, speak to your doctor or specialist.